 Have I mentioned that I love this thermometer?
 Other than a few minor complaints that would be easy to correct, It does exactly what you'd expect it to do, no syncing required, easy to set alarms and it's so tough, I'll probably pass this down to my kids when I get too old to cook.

 You know you want one of these!
-If I'm right, here's how to purchase:
+If I'm right, click the button below to purchase:

 If you have a Smoke thermometer and would like to leave you comments about it, please do so in the comments area below.

-Just this week, Thermoworks released the Smoke Gateway which connects your smoke thermometer to your wifi and to your smartphone.
+Thermoworks has now released the Smoke Gateway which connects your smoke thermometer to your wifi and to your smartphone.

 What does this mean for you?